 It is if you want it to be.
-We require about 6 hours per week from our members during a regular week, but how much time you want to commit beyond that is up to you.
-Yale’s trial teams are separated into 4 different teams, based in part on the amount of time members of that team are willing to commit per week.
+We require about 8 hours per week from our members during a regular week, but how much time you want to commit beyond that is up to you.
+Yale’s trial teams are separated into 3 or 4 different teams, based in part on the amount of time members of that team are willing to commit per week.
 Team A, for example, will require the most amount of commitment, while Team D will require the least amount of hours per week from its members, who might be heavily involved in other academic or extracurricular activities.
 Most of our members have other commitments, ranging from Greek Life to a cappella to theater to debate.
 The most competitive teams at Yale will begin meeting in September and will end their season in April, having attended 6-7 tournaments throughout the year (tournaments last one full weekend).

 AM I AT A DISADVANTAGE IN THE TRYOUT PROCESS IF I HAVE NO PRIOR MOCK EXPERIENCE?

 Absolutely not.
 No prior experience with Mock Trial is necessary.
 We are looking for people who enjoy public speaking, acting, arguing, traveling, or simply those who are looking for a good time.
 Some of our members had never even heard of Mock Trial prior to coming to Yale, while other members have had four years of high school Mock Trial experience.
 YMTA is home to a wide variety of students, from Chemistry to Political Science to Film Studies majors.

 I HAVE PRIOR HIGH SCHOOL MOCK TRIAL EXPERIENCE AND AM THINKING ABOUT RUSHING.
 WHAT’S THE DIFFERENCE BETWEEN HIGH SCHOOL AND COLLEGE MOCK?